Gh0ulH4x/TorProximity/README.md

 Don't be afraid to contribute!
 We have many, many things you can do to help out.
 If you're trying to contribute but stuck, tag @hoodietramp, join our [discord](https://discord.gg/QhHe7nNRSU) server ✨

 Contributions are welcome, but ensure they align with ethical use.
-If you encounter issues, please report them on the [GitHub repository](https://github.com/hoodietramp/capNcook/issues).
+If you encounter issues, please report them on the [GitHub repository](https://github.com/hoodietramp/TorProximity/issues).

 By doing so, you'll get your name added to the README below and get to be a part of an ever-growing project

 ## 💰 Financial Contributors

-The contributions will be used to fund not only the future of capNcook and its authors, but also Cyber Security Club at the PIET College, Panipat, India.
+The contributions will be used to fund not only the future of TorProximity and its authors, but also Cyber Security Club at the PIET College, Panipat, India.

 ## ✨ Contributors